Please note: For week courses, registrations close at 12:00 on the Monday before the start of the course. So please, make sure to register ASAP!

 What will we be doing?

-During the course, we’ll explore questions such as: When is a subject suitable for a documentary?
+We’ll be out and about with the camera a lot, either alone or in small groups.
+We’ll explore questions such as: When is something a good documentary subject?
 How do you prepare your research?
 How do you approach someone you’d like to film?
-What technical equipment do you need- and who?
-How do you develop strong, feasible, and filmable storylines?
-What works and what doesn’t in editing?
-How do you build suspense in your story?
+What technical equipment do you need – and who?
+How do you create suspense in your story?
+How do you build strong, coherent storylines in the editing process?
+You can work on an existing plan or a new idea during the course.

-For inspiration, we’ll look at clips from a variety of styles and genres.
-This will include found footage and audio recordings from archives.
+For inspiration, we’ll watch clips from a variety of styles and genres.
+This will also cover the use of archives and found footage.

-You’ll learn the basics of camera technique—or build on them if you already have experience—in camera movement, composition, and lighting, in order to develop your own cinematic language.
-Interview techniques are not part of the course: the focus is on dialogue, on-camera and off-screen sound, music, and voice-over.
-In short: the various types and functions of sound in documentary filmmaking.
+You will learn the basics of camera technique – or deepen your understanding, if you already have experience – in camera movement, composition and lighting, in order to develop your own cinematic language.
+Interview techniques are not part of the course: the focus is on dialogue, direct and off-screen sound, music, voice-over…

-The technique always serves the story.
+The technique is always at the service of the story.
 The course is therefore ideal if you come from another visual or narrative discipline.
 All levels welcome.

-During the week, participants will create (either individually or in collaboration) a short documentary film or media installation.
+During the week, you will create (either individually or collaboratively) a short documentary film or media installation.